We Strongly Believe Preventative Care

 A child’s first dental experience often shapes their attitude toward dentistry for the rest of their life.

 Through a holistic approach to medicine, we work to view each patient as a person rather than a case to be treated.
 Should your child need further treatment, our office uses composite-only, amalgam-free filling materials.
-We also offer a variety of additional services including sealants, spacers, and sports mouth guards.
-Your health deserves proper care and attention, and we know we are able to provide the best care for your child.
+We also offer a variety of additional services including kids teeth cleaning, sealants, spacers, and sports mouth guards.
+Your health deserves proper care and attention, and we know we are able to provide the best kids dental care for your child.

 It’s important to start early on good oral hygiene, because healthy baby teeth are the foundation for your child’s future dental health.
 Their primary teeth are important for proper chewing and eating, as well as guiding the permanent teeth into the correct position.
 Establishing healthy habits now can help prevent major dental issues down the road.
 So during regular visits, Dr. Jen will review the best hygiene routine for your child.